| U.N.C.L.E. the Show Background and History

 Newsletters

-version from his album Secret Agent File.
+THE BEST VERSIONMy best version of the main theme is actually the Billy Strangeversion from his album Secret Agent File.
 The Man From U.N.C.L.E. theme

 there is absolutely fantastik.
 All of the album is great by the way.
 Only